 Montreal Museum of Archaeology and History, and the

 It is a lovely, but 6-8 hour (easy) drive from New York or you can take the train, again a beautiful ride but an even lovelier 10-12 hour long journey time!
 The train connects Montreal with Toronto, Ottawa and Quebec City quickly if coming from those directions.

-From this area you can take a ferry to on of the island and visit the Stewart Military Museum and Fort or the Biosphere
+From the Old Town area you can take a ferry to the island of St Helens and visit the Stewart Military Museum and Fort or the Biosphere

 Outside of the Old Town try to get to Mont Royal, with its church, St Josephs Oratory, views of ‘the island’ and a pretty city park with lots going on, even in winter from my observations.
 To the east is the Montreal Olympic Park, built for the 1976 Olympics, with various attractions, including the Saputo Stadium home to the recently installed Montreal MLS Soccer Team!

 Perhaps the most ‘Canadian’ of all things to do whilst in Montreal is see an Ice Hockey Game at the Bell (formerly Molson) Center.
 It is often said that the one and only thing all Canadians, across the vast continent, have in common, is a love of Ice Hockey and Montreal is argued as being the Mecca!

 Avoiding The Crowds